eclipse-che/che-docs/src/main/pages/user-management/authentication.md

      http://<keyckloak_host>:5050/auth/realms/<realm_name>/protocol/openid-connect/token
 ```

  Since the two main Che clients (IDE and Dashboard) utilizes native Keycloak js library, they're using a customized Keycloak login page and somewhat more complicated authentication mechanism using `grant_type=authorization_code`.
-It's like a two step authentication, when first step is login and obtaining authorization code, and second step is obtaining token using this code.
+It's a two step authentication: first step is login and obtaining authorization code, and second step is obtaining token using this code.

  Example of correct token response: